semera/interviewplct/README.md

 - All calculations are based on a one-day rate, then multiplied by the number of days in the period.
   - This means weekends are treated as normal days.
   - This is not a real-time approach, but it can be easily updated with a business calendar, holiday planner, and so on.
+  - Dependents are handled from a date when they started to be valid, for example child could be counted on for several days if he was born during the period.
   - All day rates are rounded to 2 decimal places, so there may be some rounding errors.

 - Paychecks are implemented as a sub-resource of employees in the EmployeesController.